Finlay Forks

-Finlay Forks (also called Finlay Junction and sometimes misspelt Findlay), is the confluence of the Finlay River and Parsnip River.
+Finlay Forks (also called Finlay Junction and sometimes misspelt Findlay), is the confluence of the Finlay River and Parsnip River in British Columbia, Canada.
 The Finlay Bay Recreation Site, on the southeast bank, is about 3 km southeast of the former settlement (on the earlier southeast bank) that is now submerged beneath Williston Lake.
 Like the river, it was named after explorer John Finlay.
 The access road from Mackenzie is called the Parsnip West FSR (formerly Finlay Forks Road and Parsnip Forest Road).

 History

 Waterways & Trails

 The first European explorers travelling through the Forks were Alexander Mackenzie in 1793, and Simon Fraser in 1805.

 Aboriginal trails laced the valleys for thousands of years.
 With the Klondike Gold Rush, the Canadian government sought to identify safe overland routes for prospectors to reach the Yukon from Edmonton.
 As water transport could be expensive, these were intended as wagon trails.
 The initial NWMP Trail, surveyed during 1897–98 by Inspector J.D.
 Moodie with First Nations guides, passed along the northeast bank of the Forks.
 Hordes coming from the south would join the trail here.
 Prospectors also passed through the vicinity on their way to gold rushes at Barkerville (1860s), Omineca (1871–72), and McConnell Creek (1907–08).

 During the ice-free months, passenger and freight vessels regularly ran between Summit Lake and Hudson's Hope via the Crooked River, the Parsnip River, Finlay Forks, and the Peace River.
 However, low water levels would shorten the navigation season.

 Four of the potential sites for the W. A. C. Bennett Dam were at the western end of the Peace River canyon near the Forks.
 Originally, the dam and powerhouse were planned for the Finlay Forks-Wicked River junction 7 mi east.
 On drilling down 400 feet in the middle of the Peace River, the failure to reach solid rock identified an unbridgeable crevice.

 By the summer of 1969, the T-shaped reservoir was 80-percent full.
 The combination of high waves and floating logs could make Williston Lake treacherous, with at least eight persons missing and believed drowned in the lake during 1970–1985.
 The worst area is at Finlay Forks, where the wind can come from north, south, east or west.

 When his 15-tonne logging truck broke through the ice in the vicinity, Brian Wykes (1956–83) drowned.